faastjs/faast.js/docs/11-faq.md

 **Does faast.js support multiple clouds?**

-Faast.js works with AWS and Google Cloud Platform.
+Faast.js works with AWS.
 It can also work with other providers in the "local" provider mode, by simply running on a large cloud compute instance.

 **Does faast.js look up prices when providing cost estimates?**

-Yes, faast.js dynamically looks up prices from AWS and Google in order to produce accurate cost estimates.
+Yes, faast.js dynamically looks up prices from AWS in order to produce accurate cost estimates.
 Prices are cached locally for 1 day and then refreshed.

 **How do you know what pricing tier to use?**